Learn how to draw a great looking Bacteria with easy, step-by-step drawing instructions, and video tutorial.

 1. Start by outlining the basic shape of the bacterium.
 Use a long curved line to enclose a bean shape.
 Then, draw another smaller bean shape inside it.
 This inner shape indicates the cross-section where part of the surface appears to be cut away so you can see inside the cell.

-Bacteria Drawing - Step 2
+Easy Bacteria Drawing - Step 2

 2. Draw two long curved lines extending from the cross-section.
 The lines should be relatively parallel but converge at the end to meet at a point.
 This is a flagellum, a hair-like structure often compared to a tail.
 The bacteria uses its flagellum to "swim" or move around.

-Bacteria Drawing - Step 3
+Easy Bacteria Drawing - Step 3

 3. Draw a long curved line that doubles back and forth over itself.
 This is the microbe's DNA.
 Unlike eukaryotes - animal cells - bacteria don't keep their DNA stored neatly inside a nucleus.

-Bacteria Drawing - Step 4
+Easy Bacteria Drawing - Step 4

 4. Continue the curved line of the DNA and double it back upon itself to complete the outline.
 Then, draw many small ovals.
 These are the ribosomes, organelles which the bacteria use to produce energy.

-Bacteria Drawing - Step 5
+Easy Bacteria Drawing - Step 5

 5. Continue to draw small oval-shaped ribosomes.
 Then, draw several curved, hairlike lines extending from the surface of the bacterial cell.
 These are called pili.
 They play a role in allowing the bacterium to move around and stick to surfaces - thus facilitating an infection.

-Bacteria Drawing - Step 6
+Easy Bacteria Drawing - Step 6

 6. Draw more hairlike pili of different lengths all over the bacterium's cell wall.
 Use a curved line for each.

-Bacteria Drawing - Step 7
+Easy Bacteria Drawing - Step 7

 7. Draw the final pili on the bottom side of the cell.
 Then, begin to label the parts of the cell.
 Write the word, and draw straight lines to the part it describes.
 First, label the pili.

-Bacteria Drawing - Step 8
+Add More Details to Your Bacteria Picture - Step 8

 8. Continue to label the parts of the prokaryotic cell.
 Do you remember what they are called?
 The tail-like structure is the flagellum.
 The outer casing of the cell is the capsule.
 The wavy line at its center is the bacterial DNA.
 And the space around the opening where the cross-section is cut away reveals the plasma membrane.

-Bacteria Drawing - Step 9
+Complete the Outline of Your Bacteria Drawing - Step 9

 9. Label a few more parts, and your bacteria cell anatomy diagram is complete.
 Just outside the plasma membrane, also inhabiting the cut-away, is the cell wall.
 The small ovals are ribosomes, and the space around them is the cytoplasm.

-Complete Bacteria Drawing
+Color Your Bacteria Drawing

 Color your cartoon diagram of a bacteria cell.
 The colors in our illustration don't necessarily represent lifelike coloration, but they help to distinguish the different parts.